JeffersonLab/jiriaf-fireworks/readme.md

 Here's what it does:

-1. Looks for available ports from `10000` to `19999` on localhost.
+1. Looks for available ports from the assigned port range and IP address.
 2. Runs the commands from `FireWorks/gen_wf.py` to create SSH connections.

 **Note:** It considers listening ports as NOT available.
 So, ensure to delete ports that are not in use anymore when deleting JRMs.

-**To-Do:** Add a feature to delete the ports.
-One can identify the ports by checking the database and searching for the Completed fireworks.

 ### Step 2: Configure Environment Variables